Biden to visit Taiwan's TSMC chip plant in Arizona, hail supply chain fixes | Business

 - United States

-The company will announce its second plant will produce advanced N3 chips by 2026 and that its current facility will develop even more cutting-edge chips than originally proposed, going from N5 down to N4.
+TSMC said it will build a second nearby facility that will produce advanced N3 chips by 2026, and that its current facility will develop even more cutting-edge chips than originally proposed.
 TSMC's investment in Arizona at two facilities will total $40 billion, making it the company's largest investment outside of Taiwan, and one of the largest foreign direct investments in U.S. history.

+The company also said when complete, the two plants will make over 600,000 wafers a year, with an estimated end-product value of more than $40 billion.
+A wafer is the round shiny disc that is used to make chips.
+It also said it is planning to build an industrial water reclamation plant.
+Chip making is a water-intensive process, and Arizona, much of which is desert, is increasingly struggling with water shortages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)